 - Outpatient dermatology: BJH Center for Outpatient Health, Washington University West County, Veterans Affairs Hospital

-- Mohs surgery and cosmetics: Center for Dermatologic & Cosmetic Surgery
+- Mohs surgery and cosmetic dermatology: Center for Dermatologic & Cosmetic Surgery, BJH Center for Outpatient Health

 - Dermatopathology: Washington University Dermatopathology Center